 Access

 Myoryuji Temple is located in the Teramachi district.
-From Kanazawa Station’s East Exit take the Loop Bus from bus stop 7 and get off at Hirokoji bus stop.
-The bus takes 14 minutes and costs 200 yen.
+From Kanazawa Station’s East Gate take the Castle Town Kanazawa Loop Bus Left Loop from bus stop #7 and get off at Hirokoji.
+The bus takes about 15 minutes and costs 220 yen for adults and 110 yen for children.
+From Hirokoji bus stop, the temple is about 3 minutes on foot.

-The temple is closed on January 1st and on Buddhist holidays.
+The temple is closed on January 1st and 2nd and on Buddhist memorial service days.
+Confirm closed days when making your reservation.